Threat Detection Policies

 Custom policies can be created in three ways:

-• Creating a policy from scratch
+• Create a policy from scratch

-Any policies from before July, 2022 are auto-converted to Custom policies and continue to work as they did before.)
+Any policies from before July, 2022 are auto-converted to Custom policies and continue to work as they did before.

 Attributes